RedPitaya/Documentation/appsFeatures/applications/streaming/appXCStreaming.rst

 ***********************
 Download a X-channel streaming client to your computer
 ***********************

-#.) connect to MASTER board by typing URL on sticker to WEB browser and open streamin app
+#.)
+Connect to MASTER board by typing URL on sticker to WEB browser and open streamin app

 .. figure:: img/run_app.png
     :width: 80%